SANTONLA/SANTONLA/README.md

 - 👀 I’m interested in SQL, Matlab, R Studio; Github tips
 - 🌱 I’m currently learning how to do a CV on Github
 - 💞️ I’m looking to collaborate on BI projects.
 - 📫 How to reach me.
-Just e-mail to: santonla@outlook.es
+Just Twitter to: @santonlar

 <!---
 SANTONLA/SANTONLA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.